Oviedo

 In Oviedo, quick visits are not enough.
 Getting to know the "Vetusta" of which Leopoldo Alas Clarín spoke in La Regenta requires a stroll through the old quarter.
 Having a cider in El Fontán square, shopping in the market, visiting the Cathedral, wandering through the narrow streets near the basilica, or taking the time to stroll around the most traditional squares are some of the essential ways to get to know the essence of Oviedo in depth.

-What to see and do in Oviedo
+What to see in Oviedo

 The Cathedral of San Salvador